See how finance teams are achieving 30% faster reconciliation

 3. Transaction Matching: Transactions are compared in the following manner:

-• 1-to-Many Matches: One lump sum bank deposit matches five individual customer invoices.
+• 1-to-Many Matches: 1-to-Many Matches: One entry matches multiple transactions, for example, a lump sum bank deposit matching five individual customer invoices.

-5. Certification & Sign-Off: Once variances are explained and adjusting entries are booked, the reconciliation is finalized and signed off for the audit trail.
+5. Certification & Sign-Off: Once all variances are explained and adjusting entries are booked, the reconciliation is reviewed, certified, and signed off, completing the audit trail for that account and period.

 Challenges with Manual Reconciliation